 It is not known whether sorafenib is excreted in human milk.
 In animals, sorafenib and/or its metabolites were excreted in milk.
-Because many drugs are excreted in human milk and because the effects of sorafenib on infants have not been studied, women should discontinue breastfeeding during sorafenib treatment.
+Because sorafenib could harm infant growth and development (see section 5.3), women must not breast-feed during sorafenib treatment.